 Every time I open up Instagram, I see a perfectly positioned model or influencer showing off their outfit.
 Without fail, I assume the seemingly perfect photo was effortless to capture.
 I always take it for granted that the person in the photo is naturally photogenic (and that if I'm not naturally photogenic, I'd never be able to pull off the same photo).
 But guess what: That couldn't be further from the truth.
 Anyone who frequently has their photo taken just knows what works for them, mostly from trial and error.

-For Instagram's director of fashion partnerships Eva Chen, it's her Baby Giraffe pose, while the Barbie Feet pose is a favorite among celebs and models everywhere.
+For Instagram's director of fashion partnerships, Eva Chen, it's her baby giraffe pose, while the Barbie feet pose is a favorite among celebs and models everywhere.
 It's no big secret how to produce an amazing outfit photo; it just comes down to knowing your angles.

 Obviously, everyone has a different angle that works best for them, but try the following tips and you'll realize that the perfect outfit photo is just a matter of strategy.
-From paying attention to camera angles to strategically positioning your body, we're sharing our top tricks and never worry about how to look more photogenic again.
+From paying attention to camera angles to strategically positioning your body, we're sharing our top tricks to never worrying about how to look more photogenic again.
 If you're ready to up your Instagram game, look no further.

 Paying attention to your posture when taking pictures can make the world of a difference.
 Hunched shoulders and slumped spines will not elongate your figure.
 Instead, push your shoulders back stick your back end out slightly.
 It might seem silly to dramatize good posture, but we promise it will come across well on camera.